enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/think-like-a-coder.md

 Let's look at a scenario.

-Imagine you have to simulate grabbing 5 coins from 3 different jars.
+Imagine you have to simulate grabbing five coins from three different jars.

 You could make a function, `pick_coins`, with three commands and use it five times, saving yourself a lot of time.